The European General Data Protection Regulation (GDPR) specifies how

 - Determine whether the data could be considered personal data under

-the GDPR and whether it is legal for the data to be reused;
+the GDPR and, therefore, whether it is legal for the data to be

-- Determine whether the research subjects in the data could be
+- Determine whether the research subjects in the data can be informed

-if data erasure “renders impossible or seriously impairs the achievement
+be forgotten if data erasure “renders impossible or seriously impairs

-of the objectives” of the project.
-If a study participant wishes to
+the achievement of the objectives” of the project.
+If a study

-published and/or archived, the data can no longer be deleted without
+archived, the data can no longer be deleted without severely impairing

-severely impairing the aims of research.
+the integrity and aims of the research.
 Regardless, requests for the

 right to be forgotten must always be forwarded to the VU Data Protection